theptat002/BADS7105-CRM-Analytics-and-Intelligence/Homework 08/readme.md

 - RFM only
 - RFM + Time 2 Event
-- Create new feature also have 50 features
+- Create new feature also have max 50 features

 ### <ins> Feature selection </ins>